TrustlyInc/trustly-webview-example/react-web-app/README.md

 #### `npm start`

-Runs the app in the development mode.\
+This command runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-## Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).